vladbug/ADC-BackTrackGraph/README.md

 In the Main Class the constructor must receive the following information :
 - Specification File Operations
-- Mode : boolean parameter that will be 'true'
+- Mode : boolean parameter that will be `true`
 - Number of iterations : number of operations in each sequence
 - Number of sequences